david-okeefe/docfx/docs/services/README.md

 This folder contains documentation per service.

-#Sample reference to [the WeatherForecast class](xref:DotNetCoreSampleWebAPI.WeatherForecast) using `xref:DotNetCoreSampleWebAPI.WeatherForecast`.
+#Sample reference to the WeatherForecast class xref:DotNetCoreSampleWebAPI.WeatherForecast using `xref:DotNetCoreSampleWebAPI.WeatherForecast`.
-Sample reference commented out